vonschutter/RTD-Build/README.md

-# RTD OEM System Builder:
+# RTD System Configurator:
 ![RTD Builder Screenshot](Media_files/Scr2.png?raw=true "Executing the Script")

-The RTD OEM System builder is intended to facilitate adding optional software to a vanilla install of Ubuntu or Debian based distribution.
-The bootstrap script will identify Linux/Mac/BSD/windows versions and execute those configurations scripts if they are defined.
-The non Linux references are essentially empty in the bootstrap script, since most of the items intended for windows and Mac are proprietary and may not be distributed.
+The RTD System Configurator intended to facilitate adding optional software and optimizing configuration of a vanilla install of Ubuntu, Debian (or derivatives), SUSE, Fedora, CentOS based distribution as well as Windows.
+The bootstrap script will identify Linux/Mac/BSD/Windows versions and execute those configurations scripts if they are defined.
+The non Linux or Windows references are essentially empty in the bootstrap script, due to lack of testing equipment.
+However, most of the software intended for Windows and Mac are proprietary and may not be distributed so only freely available software is added.
+Please keep in mind that this does not mean that the Open Source Software (OSS), or any of the free software in the Windows or linux repositories is less capable.
+You may well be able to do just about anything with OSS that you can do with proprietary software.
+Teh OSS does have one advantage though: it is peer reviewed and will unlikely come with built in back doors (intended or otherwise).

 If a graphical environment is not detected, the RTD OEM System Builder will interpret this as it is being run on a server without a graphical environment and will offer to setup the productivity tools for that environment.